nextcloud-releases/all-in-one/readme.md

 Now you can use `/mnt/storagebox` as Nextcloud's datadir like described in the section above above this one.

 ### How to allow the Nextcloud container to access directories on the host?
 By default, the Nextcloud container is confined and cannot access directories on the host OS.
-You might want to change this when you are planning to use local external storage in Nextcloud to store some files outside the data directory and can do so by adding the environmental variable `NEXTCLOUD_MOUNT` to the initial startup of the mastercontainer.
+You might want to change this when you are planning to use local external storage in Nextcloud to store some files outside the data directory and can do so by adding the environmental variable `NEXTCLOUD_MOUNT` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
+If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used).
 Allowed values for that variable are strings that start with `/` and are not equal to `/`.

-- Two examples for Linux are `-e NEXTCLOUD_MOUNT="/mnt/"` and `-e NEXTCLOUD_MOUNT="/media/"`.
+- Two examples for Linux are `--env NEXTCLOUD_MOUNT="/mnt/"` and `--env NEXTCLOUD_MOUNT="/media/"`.
-- On macOS it might be `-e NEXTCLOUD_MOUNT="/Volumes/your_drive/"`
+- On macOS it might be `--env NEXTCLOUD_MOUNT="/Volumes/your_drive/"`
-- For Synology it may be `-e NEXTCLOUD_MOUNT="/volume1/"`.
+- For Synology it may be `--env NEXTCLOUD_MOUNT="/volume1/"`.
-- On Windows it might be `-e NEXTCLOUD_MOUNT="/run/desktop/mnt/host/d/your-folder/"`.
+- On Windows it might be `--env NEXTCLOUD_MOUNT="/run/desktop/mnt/host/d/your-folder/"`.
 (This path is equivalent to `D:\your-folder` on your Windows host so you need to translate the path accordingly.
 Hint: the path that you enter needs to start with `/run/desktop/mnt/host/`.
 Append to that the exact location on your windows host, e.g. `d/your-folder/` which is equivalent to `D:\your-folder`.)

 After using this option, please make sure to apply the correct permissions to the directories that you want to use in Nextcloud.
-E.g. `sudo chown -R 33:0 /mnt/your-drive-mountpoint` and `sudo chmod -R 750 /mnt/your-drive-mountpoint` should make it work on Linux when you have used `-e NEXTCLOUD_MOUNT="/mnt/"`.
+E.g. `sudo chown -R 33:0 /mnt/your-drive-mountpoint` and `sudo chmod -R 750 /mnt/your-drive-mountpoint` should make it work on Linux when you have used `--env NEXTCLOUD_MOUNT="/mnt/"`.
 On Windows you could do this e.g. with `docker exec -it nextcloud-aio-nextcloud chown -R 33:0 /run/desktop/mnt/host/d/your-folder/` and `docker exec -it nextcloud-aio-nextcloud chmod -R 750 /run/desktop/mnt/host/d/your-folder/`.

 You can then navigate to the apps management page, activate the external storage app, navigate to `https://your-nc-domain.com/settings/admin/externalstorages` and add a local external storage directory that will be accessible inside the container at the same place that you've entered.
 E.g. `/mnt/your-drive-mountpoint` will be mounted to `/mnt/your-drive-mountpoint` inside the container, etc.